OLC Innovate 2016 Presenter FAQs

 The conference website will have a complete listing of sessions where you may find the date and time assigned for your presentation.
 After the schedule is published, you may search for your presentation date/time/room assignment.
 You may search a number of ways – by track, by presentation type, date, etc. – to find your presentation.
-There are links for types (Conversations that Work, Education Sessions, Emerging Ideas, Innovation Labs, Research Highlights and Trends in Innovation, Workshops) at the top of the page; once there, hit ‘Control F’, type in your last name, and it will highlight your name showing you where your listing is.
+You can also use the Presenter tab to search by your last name.
+There are advanced search filters in the “Search” tab that allow you to search by keyword, date, session type, track, audience, or special session type.
 Click on the link for your presentation and you will see the full description for your session.
 Please refer to the conference website if you are uncertain about your presentation type or length.
 It will be listed as part of your presentation description.

 Yes.
 Each session has a link on the website and in the mobile app that allows attendees to complete session evaluation forms online.
 All session evaluations will be collected, tabulated by the conference management team, and the results sent to you in the weeks following the conference.
 Keynote and plenary presentations will have their evaluations gathered in the online post-conference survey.

 Each session will have either a session chair or a door monitor.
 All live streamed sessions will have session chairs, who will notify the AV manager if the presenter is having technical issues, introduce the presentation to the onsite and virtual audiences, monitor the live stream, collect virtual attendee questions to pose to the presenter(s) during Q & A, and collect session evaluations at the end of the session to return to the registration desk.
 Non-streamed sessions will have door monitors, who will report technical issues to the AV manager and collect session evaluations at the end of the session.